hpsilva/hpsilva.github.io/_posts/2015-12-26-web-parsing.md

 <IMAGE2>

 So far we have identified where data will be parsed from, and spotted the elements in the webpage html that we will be targeting by our script.
-Note that it is a `<span>` element that we can reference by the class name `class="last last-delayed"`.
+Note that it is a `<span>` element that we can reference by the class name `last last-delayed`.

 ## # Extracting Data